ovicon/AndroidCleanArchitectureWithMVP/README.md

 The solution
 -------
-The solution is based on the [boilerpart code for asynchronous MVP design for Android, without 3rd party libraries](https://github.com/ovicon/AndroidAsynchronousMVPBoilerpart).
+The solution is an extension based on the [boilerpart code for asynchronous MVP design for Android, without 3rd party libraries](https://github.com/ovicon/AndroidAsynchronousMVPBoilerpart).

 Systems based on clean arhitecture have the following characteristics: separation of concerns, multilayered, independent of frameworks, independent of user interface, independent of databases, tetsable by layer, with a dependency rule that says that code dependencies can only point inwards.